Rivington: Geography

 Rivington is situated on the moorland fringe between the high moorland of the West Pennine Moors and the fields below.
 The landscape is characterised by marginal pastures with isolated farmsteads, reservoirs and disused mines and quarries scattered across the hillsides.
 There is an extensive network of footpaths providing public access.
 The reservoir valleys are dominated by expanses of water and the Victorian gothic architecture of the dams and embankments surrounded by woodland.

 To the east of Rivington is Rivington Pike and to the west the flatter land of the Lancashire Plain.
 Rivington is north of Horwich and Bolton and to the south of Anglezarke Moor and Yarrow Reservoir.
 To the west of the village is the wide shallow valley containing the Anglezarke, Upper and Lower Rivington reservoirs.
 The village is accessed from the west by a road on top of the 876 ft long Horrobin Embankment, a dam that separates the Upper and Lower Rivington reservoirs.
 The River Douglas has its source on Winter Hill, and flows in a southwest direction forming part of the southern boundary.
 The River Yarrow has its source on Anglezarke Moor and forms the northern boundary.
 The area of the township is 2768 acre, the reservoirs and filter beds occupy 275 acre.

-The underlying geology is Millstone Grit overlaid with coal measures.
-Gritstone was quarried for building stone in the area.
+The underlying geology has been sampled by the British Geological Survey, the grit consists of two types of a flag type sandstone with thin coal measures in parts, common here is Millstone Grit.
+Stone was quarried for local use.

 Around Rivington are chalybeate springs and in Dean Wood is a waterfall with a descent of 32 ft.